How the FAFSA Simplification Act is Changing Expected Family Contributions (EFC)January 7, 2021

 Expected Family Contribution vs. Student Aid Index

-In 2023, we can expect “Student Aid Index” (SAI) to replace “Expected Family Contribution” in the financial aid formula.
-While the basic formula will remain the same, it’s important to note that SAI can be as low as -$1,500, whereas the minimum EFC is $0.
+For the 2023-2024 academic year, we can expect the “Student Aid Index” (SAI) to replace the “Expected Family Contribution” in the financial aid formula.
+While the basic formula will remain the same, it’s important to note that SAI can be as low as a negative -$1,500, whereas the minimum EFC is $0.
 The adjustment will enable colleges to calculate students’ financial needs more accurately.

 How is Expected Family Contribution Calculated?